DecisionVelocity

 What happens if no decision friction is found?

 Then the engagement ends.
 DecisionVelocity is not designed to force a solution.
-If demos are already viable, you will be told directly.
+If your demos are already viable and your pipeline is decision-ready, you will be told directly.

 I’m ready when you are!